-Language Arts Honors 8 Grade 8 | full year
+Language Arts Honors 8

 The curriculum revolves around the theme of universal change.
 Students examine why the ideas about utopia undergo change, about the search through the ages for utopia and the struggles to grasp and maintain it on personal and societal levels.
 Additional selections and activities continue the emphasis on universal change, and students are encouraged to explore utopia through personal dreams and goals.